erikeldridge/app-quality-cookbook/static/ci.md

 To learn more about Travis:
 * see [Travis' java docs](http://docs.travis-ci.com/user/languages/java/) for more configuration options
 * [search Github for .travis.yml files](https://github.com/search?utf8=%E2%9C%93&q=%22language%3A+java%22+language%3Ayml&type=Code&ref=searchresults) to see how other projects use Travis.

-Programmatic quality control is much more consistent, but also more brittle, than manual quality control.
-We can use a balance of both.
-In general, start with some basic defaults, like the Google style guide, and enforce them programmatically.
-As you see recurring issues, think about how you could automate the steps you take to prevent them.